Summary of Research for Fadi Aloul

 1. Breaking Instance-Independent Symmetries in Exact Graph Coloring

-Journal of Artificial Intelligence Research (JAIR), vol. 26, August 2006.
+Journal of Artificial Intelligence Research (JAIR), Volume 26, 289-322, August 2006.

 Networking – Routing and Wavelength Assignments